 I am also deeply concerned that the removal of religious schools' exemptions from the Sex Discrimination Act (which makes a person's self-identified gender identity and sexual orientation protected attributes) will render religious schools powerless against the destructive transgender ideology which allows students to access toilets, showers, change rooms, camps and sports of the opposite sex.
-This ideology is completely against the religious teachings of many faith-based schools.
+Not only is this ideology completely against the religious teachings of many faith-based schools, but it will also take away the ability of parents to give their children an education free from the many practical dangers of accommodating transgender students.